jaylingelbach/AbandonedHobby/recap.md

 - src/scripts/cart-cleanup.ts New script that connects to Payload CMS and deletes stale guest carts, empty carts, and archived carts.
 - Supports CLI/env flags, dry-run, batched deletions ordered by updatedAt, validation helpers, maxDelete/sleep controls, and logging/error handling.

+# Cart - cleanup cron 12/17/25

+## Walkthrough

+- This PR introduces a scheduled cart cleanup system via a new Next.js API route handler that integrates with Vercel's cron scheduler.
+It adds a standalone job script with configurable cleanup rules for expired carts, refactors the existing CLI script to delegate to the new job, and defines cron scheduling configuration.

+## New Features

+- Automated daily cart cleanup system now runs at 07:00 UTC to remove stale carts
+- Targets guest carts, empty carts, and archived carts with configurable age thresholds
+- Supports dry-run testing mode, batched deletion, and comprehensive error handling
+- Results include detailed per-cart-type metrics and processing summaries

+## File changes

+###